-Every Thursday there’s a performance by the dancing horses of the Royal Andalusian School Of Equestrian Art in Jerez de la Frontera is one of the highlights of a visit to Andalucia.
+Distance = 90kmAttending a performance by the dancing horses of the Royal Andalusian School Of Equestrian Art in Jerez de la Frontera is one of the highlights of a visit to Andalucia.
 To get there by public transport take the Andalucia Express train from Santa Justa or San Bernardo railway station in Seville then get a taxi to the Equestrian School.
-You should book tickets well in advance from the School Of Equestrian Art website as this is a popular weekly events which is regularly sold out.
+You should check performance dates and book tickets well in advance from the School Of Equestrian Art website as this is a popular weekly events which is regularly sold out.
 After the show it’s a nice idea to walk along to the Sandeman Sherry Bodega which is just a few metres from the Equestrian School.
 There’s a sherry tour in English at 1.30pm.

 The historical district of Cordoba is centred on the city’s Great Mosque (Mezquita) and is one of the highlights of any trip to Andalucia.
 High speed AVE trains connect Seville’s Santa Justa railway station with Cordoba in about 40 minutes although you’ll find the AVANT service cheaper and only a little slower.
 Check latest timetables and prices in English at the RENFE website.
 Buses leave for Cordoba from the Prado de San Sebastian bus station in Seville.
 They offer the cheapest option but take around two hours to get there.
 Bus timetables are on the Movelia website.

 Home to the Alhambra Palace, Spain’s most visited tourist attraction, Granada is known as the jewel of Moorish Spain.
 Buses travel from the Prado de San Sebastian bus station in Seville to Granada taking three hours.
 On arrival in Granada the bus station is some distance from the historic centre so you’ll probably need to take a taxi.
 Bus timetables are on the Movelia website.
 Train services from the Santa Justa or San Bernardo railway stations in Seville offer a more convenient option also taking around three hours.
 Check latest timetables and prices in English at the RENFE website.

-Cadiz & Puerto de Santa Maria
+Visit Cadiz and Puerto de Santa Maria by Train

 Thanks to the excellent train service you can head out of Seville from the Santa Justa or San Bernardo railway stations for day trips to Cadiz or Puerto de Santa Maria.
 The journey takes about an hour, check latest timetables and prices in English at the RENFE website.
 On arrival the Playa Atlantico beach in Cadiz is a great spot to head for and the ancient city itself is fascinating.
 For a fresh seafood lunch take the catamaran from the port across to Puerto de Santa Maria.